alyssadata/Longevity_Engineering/08_NOTES/Emerging_Patterns_Across_Hallmarks.md

 ## Pattern 5 | The Environment Ages As Much As the Cells Inside It

-Confirmed across: stem cell exhaustion, altered intercellular communication, chronic inflammation, dysbiosis.
+Supported across: stem cell exhaustion, altered intercellular communication, chronic inflammation, dysbiosis.

 Intervention logic that targets only cell-intrinsic function may fail if the